-- 1. Have successfully completed high school or its equivalent as evidenced by any of the items on the following non-exhaustive list: copy of diploma, copy of GED certificate, copy of a transcript showing high school completion, proof of passing HiSet exam, proof of college completion diploma/transcript (Associate's degree or higher), or a certificate of attainment (only applicable for non-Title IV recipients), etc.; or - 2.
-Have evidence of completion of home schooling that state law treats as a home or private school or - 3.
-Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a high school diploma. - 4.
-In the absence of a high school diploma or GED, the applicant may take and pass an approved ability-to-benefit test administered according to the test publisher's guidelines by an approved Independent Test Administrator (only meets requirements for financial aid if grandfathered in prior to 7/1/2012). - 5.
+- 1. Have successfully completed high school or its equivalent as evidenced by any of the items on the following non-exhaustive list: copy of diploma, copy of GED certificate, copy of a transcript showing high school completion, proof of passing HiSet exam, proof of college completion diploma/transcript (Associate's degree or higher), or a certificate of attainment (only applicable for non-Title IV recipients), etc. The institution has procedures to evaluate the validity of a student's high school completion if there is reason to believe the high school diploma is not valid or was not obtained from an entity that provides secondary school education ; or - 2.
+Have evidence of completion of home schooling that state law treats as a home or private school or - Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma. - 4.
+In the absence of a high school diploma or GED, the applicant may take and pass an approved ability-tobenefit test administered according to the test publisher's guidelines by an approved Independent Test Administrator (only meets requirements for financial aid if grandfathered in prior to 7/1/2012). - 5.
 If attending under a training agreement with a government agency, school district, and/or other entity, meet the admission requirements set out in the training agreement and/or applicable state licensing or certification regulations. - 6.
 May be a high school student enrolled without an agreement with their high school and meets the following criteria: - a.
 A limited number of secondary students who are not enrolled under a training agreement (no more than 10% of the number of students enrolled in a year) may be admitted, if the applicant meets the state requirements for admission, obtains permission in writing from the secondary school in which they are enrolled and successfully completes a pre-enrollment evaluation, as established by the institution.
 These students will not be eligible for financial aid until they receive a high school diploma.
 These students must present proof of completion of an eighth-grade elementary education or its equivalent per Illinois State Regulation.
+As well as being beyond the age of compulsory school attendance in the State of Illinois (17 years old).